 PROSCI change management methodology has been widely used in both private and public sectors to manage “the people side of change.”
 The methodology is based on three phases: (1) PREPARING FOR CHANGE READINESS, (2) MANAGING CHANGE, and (3) REINFORCING CHANGE.
 But PROSCI is fast becoming a relic – an outdated methodology based on old school management and business strategy perspectives that should be deemed obsolete.

-Change has become much more multi-faceted.
+Change has become a much more multi-faceted, continuous flywheel.
 In today’s fast-paced, fiercely competitive world — a volatile world where ambiguity and fluctuation abound with an ever-accelerating rate of technology adoption — change is inevitable and constant.
 All organizations change, regardless of whether employees are “prepared and ready.”

 IF PROSCI’S DEAD, WHAT’S NEXT?